sprudhvi728/mzML_explorer/README.md

 ---

-## Acknowledgements

-mzML Explorer was developed at the intersection of proteomics data infrastructure and reproducible science.
-Thanks to the HUPO Proteomics Standards Initiative for maintaining the mzML standard, the ProteoWizard team for msConvert and the reference test dataset, and the pyteomics development team for a robust and well-documented mzML parsing library.

----

 ## References

 1. Martens, L. *et al.* (2011). mzML — a Community Standard for Mass Spectrometry Data. *Molecular & Cellular Proteomics*, 10(1), R110.000133. https://doi.org/10.1074/mcp.R110.000133